 While here, the Johnsons lived quite well.
 They entertained many Americans, including leading merchants, expatriates, allies and diplomats.
 One such guest to visit the Johnson household was the famed John Adams of Massachusetts.
 Adams had served on the Continental Congress with Joshua’s brother, Thomas.
 As a diplomat in Europe, he would help negotiate the eventual peace treaty with Great Britain and acquired vital governmental loans from bankers in Amsterdam (Holland).
 Adams was accompanied on his European journey by his son, then-twelve year old John Quincy.
 This was the first encounter between children who would be future “man and wife,” as John Quincy Adams would marry Joshua’s daughter Louisa.

-Following the American Revolution, Joshua Johnson and his family came back to London, where he again took up the merchant profession.
+Following the American Revolution, Joshua Johnson and his family went back to London, where he again took up the merchant profession.
 As the colonies would further evolve into the United States under the guidance of the Constitution, Johnson would receive an important correspondence written in late summer, 1790.
 It came from his home country’s first Secretary of State, Thomas Jefferson, writing on behalf of George Washington from the new nation’s capital of New York:

 August 7th, 1790